Super Bomberman 2

 The "official" method of accessing these stages is to plug in a Hudson Super Joycard controller, turn on the turbo-fire feature, and hold X for several seconds.
 Using the codes listed below is a highly recommended alternative.

-Use PAR code 7E1CCD:0A to access this stage, which seems to take place in a boxing ring.
+Use Pro Action Replay (PAR) code 7E1CCD:0A to access this stage, which seems to take place in a boxing ring.

 In this stage, all players are fully powered-up at the start.
 There are no walls, and the only power-up is the skull in the center.